 - We gratefully accept cash, check or electronic donations and use these funds to purchase fresh food for the food pantry.

-- We have bins available for you to take if you would like to host a personal or business-based food drive.
+- We can help with promotional and marketing materials if you would like to host a food or fund drive.

 - There is a donation box outside the food pantry if you would like to donate at any time.

 - If you would like to volunteer with the food pantry, please send us a message.